christides11/Network-Management-System/api/README.md

 ## To run the server:

 1. CD into the `api` directory
-2. Type `flask run` in the terminal.
+2. Type `python app.py` in the terminal.

 ## API Reference